Large Beast, Unaligned

 Have the handler name the wolf at the table the first time it shows up.
 Players remember named animals.

 A dire wolf is a pack predator with the stat line of a low-level martial.
-Run one alone and it's a forgettable speed bump.
+Run one alone and it is a forgettable speed bump.
 Run three or four together and the party is suddenly being out-positioned by something that should not be out-positioning them.
 The dire wolf has Stealth +4, Perception +5, Passive Perception 15, and Darkvision 60 ft., which means at night in the woods the pack sees the party long before the party sees the pack.

 Wolves break when the pack alpha falls.
-Designate the largest one as the leader, and once it's bloodied or dropped, have the rest disengage and run.
+Designate the largest one as the leader, and once it is bloodied or dropped, have the rest disengage and run.
 This is true to wolf behavior, it gives the players a satisfying inflection point in the fight, and it gets the encounter off the table before the party slogs through 22 HP each on the last two animals.
 A retreating dire wolf is a dire wolf that comes back tomorrow night with friends.

 If you want a memorable fight, give one wolf a scar from a previous fight with a hunter, and let the players notice it after the kill.
 Wolves with stories register as more than HP bags.